Nyiriek/alu-shell/processes_and_signals/README.md

-Adding bash script that kills a process
+Add a script that displays messages with different SIGS